yuanqing/create-figma-plugin/docs/configuration.md

 (*`string`* or *`object`*)

-*Optional.* Path to the UI implementation of the plugin command (as specified via the sibling **`"main"`** key).
+*Optional.* Path to the UI implementation of the plugin command or widget (as specified via the sibling **`"main"`** key).
 The UI implementation must be the function set as the `default` export of the file.
 To use a particular named export instead, specify an object with the following keys:

 - **`"src"`** (*`string`*) — *Required.* Path to the UI implementation of the plugin command.
 - **`"handler"`** (*`string`*) — *Required.* The name of the exported function in the file.